98 Grados Fahrenheit A Centigrados

 Q: Why do some countries use Fahrenheit while others use Celsius?

 A: The choice of temperature scale is largely historical.
-The Fahrenheit scale was widely adopted in English-speaking countries, while the Celsius scale became the standard in most other parts of the world and in scientific communities.
+Still, the Fahrenheit scale was widely adopted in English-speaking countries, while the Celsius scale became the standard in most other parts of the world and in scientific communities.
 The United States remains one of the few countries that still primarily uses Fahrenheit for everyday temperature measurements.

 Q: Is 98°F a fever?